-• Whilst it is acknowledged that the existing development already breaches the maximum FSR, the proposed further non-compliance is significant and results in a variation from the development standard of 57.8% (3,124.54sqm).
-The variation results in an additional floor which is not appropriate for the existing and future development density of the site and locality as envisioned by IWLEP 2022.
+Whilst it is acknowledged that the existing development already breaches the maximum FSR, the proposed further non-compliance is significant and results in a variation from the development standard of 56.9% (1,127sqm).
+The variation results in an additional 4 dwellings which is not appropriate for the existing and future development density of the site and locality as envisioned by IWLEP 2022.

 Given the above inconsistencies with the objectives of the zone and development standard, the modified development is not in the public interest in accordance with Section 4.6(4)(a)(ii) of the IWLEP 2022.
-Further, the degree of flexibility being sought is not considered appropriate in these circumstances and does not achieve a better planning outcome for the site and undermines the intent of the control.
+Further, the degree of flexibility being sought is not considered appropriate in these circumstances and does not achieve a better planning outcome for the site.